PlayTechnique/andrew/README.md

 Andrew sorts by page publish date.
 This publish date is tricky for a file-based web server to get consistent, so here's the rules:
 1. If you have the tag `<meta name="andrew-publish-time" content="YYYY-MM-DD"/>`, Andrew uses this date.
+2. If you have the tag `<meta name="andrew-publish-time" content="YYYY-MM-DD HH:MM:SS"/>`, Andrew refines the date with the time published.
+This allows you to publish several articles on the same day and get the ordering correct..
-2. Andrew uses the page's mtime.
+3. Andrew uses the page's mtime.
 This means that if you edit a page that does not contain the `andrew-publish-time` element, then you will push it back to the top of the list.

-If your page contains an `andrew-publish-time` meta element, the time must be formatted in YYYY-MM-DD format.
-Minutes and hours aren't supported yet.
-I don't write a lot, so I don't need granularity beyond a single day.
-Adding finer granularity isn't hard; feel free to ask for it or write a PR.
+This is the worst solution if you're using andrew in a container.

 ### Semantically Meaningful Andrew-specific HTML elements